 Policy: When Program Administrators commit to One-Stop Shop approaches to delivering IQ MF efficiency programs, and other programs as applicable, in order to help participants navigate a complex program landscape, the approaches are defined as including the following:

-Contact and Engage/Seek Feedback from Any Tenant Organizations – engage tenants in the energy efficiency projects so they understand and can contribute to shaping the project.

 Program navigation support – making the process of participating in the IQ MF EE program easier through integrated program services.
-This can include a single point or reduced points of contact, application and enrollment support, coordinating access to other programs, assisting with coordination of rebates, incentives, and financing options, monitoring progress, and more.
+This includes a single point of contact; application and enrollment support; coordinating seamless access to other programs; assisting with coordination of rebates, incentives, and financing options; and monitoring progress.

-Application ease – reducing application burdens, which can include a single or universal intake application or other simplified processes.
+Application ease – reducing application burdens, which includes a single or universal intake application and ensuring that all written and electronic customer-facing materials are presented in the customer’s preferred language..

 Comprehensive technical assistance – supporting participants with technical assistance, which can include navigating audits and auditors, reviewing scopes of work proposed, discussing available rebates, incentives, and financing options, providing a list of potential contractors, supporting post-project quality inspections and annual benchmarking services, and more.

-Integrated offers of all potentially applicable efficiency measures – clearly articulating to building owners and/or tenants the full range of efficiency measures, solar measures, green financing, and other measures, offerings and/or tools (regardless of whether they are utility offerings) that can help tenants reduce energy bills that may be applicable to their building and which the utility supports.
+Comprehensive offers of all potentially applicable efficiency and electrification measures – clearly articulating to building owners and/or tenants the full range of efficiency and electrification measures which the utility offers and incentivizes; local, state and federal incentives or subsidies that would further reduce the cost of participation in the utility program; and other related offerings and/or tools that can help tenants reduce energy bills .

-Energy Education: Ensure all tenants have the opportunity to understand how to read their bills, what actions they can take to reduce their bills, and what measures and actions most contribute to their energy bills.
+Energy Education: When installing or providing efficiency and/or electrification measures for installation in tenant apartments, customer-facing materials with information about the measures provided – as well as more general information to help tenants better understand how to read their bills, the measures and actions that most contribute to their energy bills, and further actions tenants can take to reduce their bills – are also provided.

 Proposed Effective Date: 2022